 In another on-demand webinar about iLogic, Jason Miles demonstrates what enables rules-driven design and how it provides a simple way to capture and reuse your work.
 Using iLogic, you can standardize and automate your design processes and configure your virtual products.
 Learn about the useful features of iLogic in “Inventor iLogic Customization 101.”

 Access the on-demand webinar Vault Pro and Inventor Migrations 101 to learn how to automate pipe support design within Inventor.
-Whether or not you’re experienced in creating pipe supports, you’ll learn helpful tips and tricks.
+Whether or not you’re experienced in creating pipe supports, you’ll learn helpful tips and tricks, including:

 Have you run into “incorrect licensing” errors after installing the client during an upgrade?
 In “Vault Professional 2018 – Incorrect Licensing,” Dave Morse explains what happened while working on installing his 2018 Autodesk products when he encountered an issue with the licensing mode of Vault.

-Take advantage of manufacturing diagnostics with the Applied Software customized Manufacturing Diagnostics Package.
+Take advantage of manufacturing diagnostics with the Applied Software, Graitec Group customized Manufacturing Diagnostics.
 You can explore your company’s design automation, manufacturing environment, feasibility, and training needs.

-With the Applied Software Fusion 360 Feasibility Study, your team will learn remotely from Inventor experts how to incorporate Autodesk Fusion 360 into your workflow based on your current manufacturing environment.
+With an Applied Software, Graitec Group Fusion 360 Feasibility Study, your team will learn remotely from Inventor experts how to incorporate Autodesk Fusion 360 into your workflow based on your current manufacturing environment.

 How to Buy Inventor

 Inventor can be purchased as a standalone subscription.
 It is also available as one of the entitlements in the Autodesk Product Design & Manufacturing Collection of industry-specific software.
-Contact Applied Software to request a quick discovery call and talk to an Applied expert about your company’s specific product design requirements.
+Contact Applied Software, Graitec Group to request a quick discovery call and talk to an Applied expert about your company’s specific product design requirements.